prabhamarkandan/prabhamarkandan.github.io/_posts/2026-05-30-the-six-stages-a-mirror-for-the-ambitious.md

 image_caption: "Photo by GR Stocks on Unsplash"
 ---

-Have you ever made a high-stakes call, walked out of the room, and wondered - if someone in that room thought you were wrong, would they have said so?
+Have you ever made a high-stakes call, walked out of the room, and wondered - "if someone in that room thought you were wrong, would they have said so?"

-Whether the decision that was made was actually the right one - or just the one nobody pushed back on?

 Whether the things that would have made it succeed were left unsaid - not because people didn't see them, but because it didn't feel worth it to say them?